 Step 5: Cut the dough into 18 pieces (about 4 ounces each).
 Cover with plastic wrap and allow to rest for 15 minutes.
 (These "rests" give the gluten time to relax and make it easier to shape the bagels.
 Without resting, the dough would tend to tighten up and spring back from whatever shape you give it.)

-ce it on a parchment-lined baking sheet.
+Step 8: Stretch the finished bagel a bit to make the hole bigger and then place it on a parchment-lined baking sheet.
 Repeat Step 6 and Step 7 with the rest of the dough, spacing the bagels about two inches apart on the baking sheet.
 Cover with plastic wrap and refrigerate for 12 -24 hours (this is the 'retarding' step).

 Boiling and Baking the Bagels

-ore baking time, set a large stockpot filled with at least 4 inches of water to boil.
+Step 9: About an hour before baking time, pre-heat the oven to 450 degrees.
+About a half an hour before baking time, set a large stockpot filled with at least 4 inches of water to boil.
 Just before the water begins to boil (about 5 minutes before bake time), take the first sheet of bagels out of the fridge (leave any other sheets in the fridge).

 Note: All you want to do here is take the chill off the bagels.
 Do NOT let the bagels come completely to room temperature or they will 1) stick to the parchment paper and you won't be able to boil them and 2) they will get all wobbly and lose their shape.
 If this happens, put the tray back in the fridge for 20 minutes or so.

 Step 11: Once the all the bagels on the first tray have been boiled, bake them in the oven for a total of 20 minutes.
 Rotate the bagels about halfway through for even baking.
 Keep an eye on them--depending on your oven, they might be done sooner or later than 20 minutes.
 You're aiming for a deep caramel brown color and a shiny crust.
-You should see little 'fish eyes' on the surface of the bagels--little bubbles in the crust where carbon dioxide was trapped (click on the image to the left to enlarge it and you can see the fish eyes).
+You should see little 'fish eyes' on the

+Repeat with any other trays of bagels.
 Unlike regular bread that needs a longer cooling time to set the crust, bagels can be eaten immediately.
 They are best served when they've cooled just enough to be able to bite into them without burning your mouth.
 Any leftovers will keep in a zip lock bag or Tupperware for about a week and are fantastic toasted.

 No comments: